-Brown your sausage in a large skiillet over medium high heat, breaking up with a spatula as you do so, until fully cooked and no longer pink in the center.
+First, brown your sausage in a large skillet over medium-high heat.
+Break up with a spatula as you do so until fully cooked and no longer pink in the center.

 Pour that into a bowl and set the bowl aside.

-Once eggs are done, pour on top of sausage in the bowl and stir to combine.
+Once eggs are done, pour on top of the sausage in the bowl and stir to combine.

-Set up a work station with a large skillet to heat the tortillas in, space to fill them, cheese, and sausage and egg mixture.
+Now, set up a workstation with a large skillet to heat the tortillas in, space to fill them, the shredded cheese, and the sausage and egg mixture.

-Now take a warm tortilla and lay it out on a work surface – I just used the piece of foil I planned on rolling it up in.
+Now take a warm tortilla and lay it out on a work surface.

 Spoon a good bit of filling in a line down one side.
 By “good bit” I mean about 1/2 a cup.

-Fold up the top and bottom of the tortillas, this will keep your filling from falling out when you eat it, then roll your tortilla up tightly like I did in the photos above.
+Fold up the top and bottom of the tortillas, this will keep your filling from falling out when you eat it.
+Then roll your flour tortilla up tightly as I did in the photo above.

 After you finish making each tortilla, roll it up in foil and twist or fold the ends to seal, like this.

-Enjoy now and put the ones you don’t eat in the fridge to reheat and enjoy later!
+Enjoy one of your make-ahead breakfast burritos now and put the ones you don’t eat in the fridge to reheat and enjoy later!

-After mine is heated, I like to open it and add a few spoonfuls of chunky salsa, then wrap it up again and enjoy.
+After I heat my breakfast burrito, I like to open it and add a few spoonfuls of chunky salsa, then wrap it up again and enjoy.
 If there is any filling leftover after I’ve used up all of my tortillas, I just pour a little cheese and salsa over it and eat it like a breakfast bowl!